dapr/dapr-shared/docs/tutorial/README.md

 ## Creating a local Kubernetes cluster with KinD:

-Here, you will create a simple Kubernetes cluster with KinD defaults running the following command:
+Create a Kubernetes cluster with KinD defaults by running the following command:

 ```bash
 kind create cluster